MicrosoftDocs/well-architected/well-architected/architect-role/design-diagrams.md

 ##### Block diagram

 A block diagram breaks down a workload into its major functional blocks.
 The blocks are usually technology agnostic.
-They refer to the functionality that's being performed instead of a specific component itself.
+They refer to the functionality that's being performed instead of a specific component.

 For example, a block diagram might reference a "messaging bus" instead of a specific message-bus technology.
 This type of diagram can help explain a system's structure, data flow, and processing flow without distracting the audience with fine details.